Language Processing Disorder: 5 ways to help students suffering from it

 How teachers can help

-Because LPD mostly affects students, teachers can really help them feel more adequate in the classroom by making small changes and adjustments to their methods.
+Because Language processing disorder mostly affects students, teachers can really help them feel more adequate in the classroom by making small changes and adjustments to their methods.

 Speaking slowly and more clearly, repeating key concepts or writing them on the blackboard could help making sure everyone is up to speed.
 Using visualization techniques or allowing students to use visual projects instead of written assignments or multiple choice tests can also make a huge difference in performance.